KeLLs-Link/Monitoring-and-Observability/README.md

 are long-term processes that may happen only a few times.
 Evaluation is a business-level activity, and It is usually performed by others not involved in developing the application.

+ Monitoring helps developers see that their application is performing as it should, and Evaluation shows that an application is both aligned with outcomes and is profitable.
+And when combined, these two processes ensure that a healthy, valuable, and performant application is delivered to the users.
+Monitoring an application is an ongoing process, whereas evaluation of an application may happen only a few times.
+Monitoring is performed by a person or people directly involved with the application and services.
+Evaluation can be performed by evaluators who manage the application but did not develop it, and Monitoring ensures that an application is performing well and as expected.
+Evaluation shows that an application is both relevant and profitable.

+ ## **Components of a Monitoring System**
+ One of the main component of a monitoring system is metrics.
+There are three essential components that form the basis of a monitoring system: ***metrics, observability, and alerting***.

+- **Why are metrics important to track?**

+Metrics represent how your applications use resources and provide insight into your systems' behavior and health.
+Important metrics you should track are host-based, ***application, network and connectivity, and server pool***.
+Metrics tracking can help you plan and analyze your monitoring strategy since systems usually function hierarchically, with more complex layers building on top of the more primitive infrastructure.
+Host-based metrics measure: ***CPU, Memory, Disk space, Processes.***